Vivonet/Gravity/README.md

 #Gravity
+A simple XML-based layout description language for iOS powered by Auto Layout.

+**tl;dr** It's kinda like HTML for Auto Layout.

+##Introduction
 In my thirty-five years of existence in this universe, I have encountered few things as brutally frustrating and disappointing as Apple's Auto Layout engine.
-For a company that prides itself in the intuitiveness and ease of use of their software, auto layout represents a complete 180° on that stance, instead favouring bizarre and unnatural complexity over simplicity.
+For a company that prides itself in the intuitiveness and ease of use of their software, Auto Layout represents a complete 180° on that stance, instead favouring bizarre and unnatural complexity over simplicity of design.
 The result is a beast of a system that takes many long hours to become even remotely proficient in.

-Auto layout has its apologists, and while there's no arguing it's a powerful system, the fact remains that if you've ever had to work with auto layout at some point in your career, you're all but guaranteed to have had a frustrating experience.
+Auto Layout has its apologists, and while there's no arguing it's a powerful system, the fact remains that if you've ever had to work with Auto Layout at some point in your career, you're all but guaranteed to have had a frustrating experience.

 Auto layout tends to work well in two scenarios: